 After graduating, Matthew found a great job at Nokian Tyres in Colchester, helping francophone customers from Quebec, Ontario, and the Maritime Provinces.
 He especially enjoyed talking about his job with those who told him to stop studying things like French (and Finnish!), grow up, and study business.
 After God's infinitely ironic sense of humor led Matthew to get his MBA from Cardiff University despite solemn vows to never study anything so practical as business, Matthew moved to Kiev and then Moscow to study Russian.
 He now wears many hats at Yandex, Russia's largest search engine and technology company, working mainly as a Russian-English translator and copywriter.
 In his free time, he teaches English, continues to study French, and volunteers in an organization that restores wooden churches in the north of Russia.
 Most importantly, he can still recite poetry he learned from his wonderful professors at UVM.

 Amanda Fox, ’10 - Major in Global Studies and Political Science, Spanish Minor

 Amanda has taken on a variety of jobs since graduation: as an Americorps creator of environmentally friendly activities for children and adolescents, as a para-educator for a girl with Down syndrome, as an instructor at the Green Mountain Audubon Center, and as a farmyard educator at Shelburne Farms.
-These have helped her apply what she learned in Global Studies about making connections, and now she is an Eco-Cycle educator in Boulder, Colorado, teaching children about recycling, waste reduction, litter prevention, energy awareness and helping their schools to become producers of zero waste.
+These have helped her apply what she learned in global studies about making connections, and now she is an Eco-Cycle educator in Boulder, Colo., teaching children about recycling, waste reduction, litter prevention, energy awareness and helping their schools to become producers of zero waste.

 Patrick Grant-Musso, ’10 - Italian Studies major

-Raymond Ky, ’10 - double major in Spanish and Psychology
+Raymond Ki, ’10 - double major in Spanish and Psychology

 Alexander Peartree, ’10 - Italian Studies major